When Will You Know It’s Time to Sell Gold?

 (For a fuller explanation on this see: Interest Rates and Gold: If Interest Rates Rise What Happens to Gold?)

 However the key is what real interest rates are doing.
 That is the nominal interest rate less the rate of inflation.
-Currently it might appear that there is some reward (in the form of interest) for keeping your money in the bank.
-However real interest rates are actually still negative in many countries around the world.
-Including here in New Zealand where the real interest rate as of June 2023 was still -0.6%.
+Up until recently real interest rates had been negative in many countries around the world, including here in New Zealand.

 The historical graph below from McClellan Financial Publications, www.mcoscillator.com clearly shows how gold performs well when real interest rates are negative.